microsoft/rnx-kit/README.md

 An `rnx` is a **React Native user experience**.
 It's any code you've written using React Native.
 A `kit` is **the package you use to deliver this code**.
-For most common scenarios, such as a greenfield React Native app or a React Native libary, you can say that your project's folder is a `kit`, since you are writing the code and releasing it.
+For most common scenarios, such as a greenfield React Native app or a React Native library, you can say that your project's folder is a `kit`, since you are writing the code and releasing it.

 A `kit` has
 [configuration](https://github.com/microsoft/rnx-kit/tree/main/packages/config)